agrski/agrski.github.io/docs/_drafts/bashing-bash-into-shape.md

 Do note that substitutions need not happen on only the _last_ command, but can be applied further back in history too.
 I don't personally make full use of this facility because of how I tend to explore shell history, but it can be incredibly helpful on an unfamiliar machine or one on which it is not possible to install one's usual setup.

+### Searching the archives

+If you prefer a more interactive experience, there's even a __reverse history search__ shortcut built into bash.
+The three important keyboard shortcuts are:
+* __control-r__, which instigates a new history search, going backwards
+* __control-s__, which moves forward in history once in a search
+* __control-g__, which exits the current history search without executing anything

+You can press Enter or `control-o` to execute the current command from the history search.
+The interface here is pretty basic, showing only a single line from history, but it's perfectly functional.

 ---

 * Supercharging with fzf